 In Washington State a misdemeanor Possessing stolen property 3rd degree offense can have a maximum sentence of 364 days in jail and a $5,000 fine.
 If you are convicted of a misdemeanor you could be facing jail time and trouble securing employment in the future.
 If you have been charged with Possessing stolen property in the 1st or 2nd degree you are facing felony charges.

 Often times Possessing stolen property 3rd degree charges are prosecuted in city courts with differing procedures and penalties.
-Although a Possessing stolen property charge may sounds relatively harmless, but it can have a long-lasting impact on your ability to obtain housing, find employment and attend institutions of higher education.
+Although a Possessing stolen property charge may sound relatively harmless, it can have a long-lasting impact on your ability to obtain housing, find employment and attend institutions of higher education.
 Additionally, property crimes theft related convictions create significant barriers to employment for many people.
 If convicted many employers will simply pass over your application for years to come.
 Additionally, government employment and military service may be impossible.

 Although a misdemeanor charge may sound relatively harmless, it can have a long-lasting impact on your ability to obtain housing, find employment and attend institutions of higher education.
 Property crimes like theft and possession of stolen property create significant barriers to employment for many people.
 This is because the official entry on your criminal record will be theft related.